Fractal: In creative works

 Biophilic fractals are patterns designed to induce the health and well-being benefits associated with exposure to nature's scenery.
 These include stress-reduction and enhanced cognitive capacity.
 Designers and architects incorporate biophilic fractals into the built environment to counter the fact that people spend 92% of their time indoors and away from nature's scenery.

-The Fractal Chapel designed by INNOCAD architecture in the state hospital in Graz, Austria, is a prominent example and recipient of the 2025 IIDA (International Interior Design Association) Best of Competition Award.
+The Fractal Chapel at the University Hospital in Graz, Austria, designed by INNOCAD architecture is a prominent example and recipient of both the IIDA (International Interior Design Association) Best of Competition 2025 Award and the World Interior of the Year 2025 Award at the World Architecture Festival (WAF).

 Physiological responses: Fractal Fluency

 Fractal fluency is a neuroscience model that proposes that, through exposure to nature's fractal scenery, people's visual systems have adapted to efficiently process fractals with ease.
 This adaptation occurs at many stages of the visual system, from the way people's eyes move to which regions of the brain get activated.
 Fluency puts the viewer in a 'comfort zone' so inducing an aesthetic experience.
 Neuroscience experiments have shown that Jackson Pollock's fractal paintings induce the same positive physiological responses in the observer as nature's fractals and mathematical fractals.
 This shows that fractal expressionism is related to fractal fluency by providing motivation for artists, such as Pollock, to use Fractal Expressionism in their art to appeal to people.

 Humans appear to be especially well-adapted to processing fractal patterns with fractal dimension between 1.3 and 1.5.
 When humans view fractal patterns with fractal dimensions in this range, these fractals reduce physiological stress and boost cognitive abilities.